 Federal Vision (FV) theology is one of the most convoluted and heretical body of teachings that has plagued our day.
-Many of the so called Federal Visionists have denied the imputation of Christ’s active obedience, gratuitous justification excluding works, perseverance of the saints and total depravity.
-Baptismal regeneration and a distorted view of election (conditional & changeable) are additional distinctives that have been circulated from within the FV camp.
-Thus the entire FV movement is heresy.
+Many of the so called Federal Visionists have denied the imputation of Christ’s active obedience, gratuitous justification excluding works, perseverance of the saints, and total depravity.
+Baptismal regeneration and a distorted view of election (conditional and changeable) are additional distinctives that have been circulated from within the FV camp.
+Thus, the entire FV movement is heresy.
 It’s no wonder so many Reformed camps (ex: OPC, PCA, RPCUS, URCNA, PRC) have either rejected or condemned FV as heretical.
 These denominations have done their homework.
 Internet fan boys and benighted pastors should do the same.

 Like most in the FV camp, Wilson is deceptive in couching his arguments, and will say that he believes in the active obedience of Christ and justification by faith alone.
-But anyone who has taken the time to read the reports by the PCA, OPC, RPCUS, URCNA and the PRC, or the position statements by the session of the Auburn Ave Presbyterian Church, will know that FV theology teaches that there are two stages of salvation (initial + final or future salvation).
-In the initial stage, FV heretics will say that sinners are saved by grace alone, though faith alone in Christ alone.
-But in the final or future salvation stage, they will import the words cooperation, obedience and works.
+But anyone who has taken the time to read the reports by the PCA, OPC, RPCUS, URCNA, and the PRC, or the position statements by the session of the Auburn Avenue Presbyterian Church, will know that FV theology teaches that there are two stages of salvation (initial + final or future salvation).
+In the initial stage, FV heretics will say that sinners are saved by grace alone, through faith alone in Christ alone.
+But in the final or future salvation stage, they will import the words cooperation, obedience, and works.
 The final salvation stage has certain conditions that men must fulfill.
 This is a false gospel.
 The Bible does not say that salvation has two stages.
-John Otis, author of “Danger in the Camp,” provides an excellent response to the two stage heresy: “This is not Reformed Theology.
+John Otis, author of Danger in the Camp, provides an excellent response to the two-stage heresy: “This is not Reformed Theology.
 There is no such thing as initial or final salvation; either one is saved thoroughly at the start or he is not saved at all” (pg.
 400).

 Therefore, do not be duped by popular, internet apologists into believing that Wilson is a victim of slander or that FV is just a Presbyterian issue.
-Do your research on this matter.
-Note to New Calvinists: listening to James White’s so called “Dividing Line” or Jeff Durbin is not research.
+You must do your research on the Federal Vison heresy!
+Note to New Calvinists: listening to James White’s so-called Dividing Line or Jeff Durbin is not research.
 White and Durbin have offered nothing but sloppy opinions on Doug Wilson’s affiliation with the FV heresy.
 All of the Reformed denominations that have rejected or condemned FV have scrupulously examined what the Federal Visionists have propagated.
 Can you say the same?